pokanop/kubedev/README.md

 [![Minikube Image](images/minikube.png)](https://github.com/kubernetes/minikube)

-Since Kubernetes is many services running together to form a cluster, it's not trivial to run independently but is usually deployed on the cloud like [AWS](https://aws.amazon.com/) or [GCP](https://cloud.google.com/gcp).
+Since Kubernetes is many services running together to form a cluster, it's not trivial to run independently but is usually deployed on the cloud as a managed services through providers like [AWS](https://aws.amazon.com/) or [GCP](https://cloud.google.com/gcp).

 Minikube is an awesome way to run a single Kubernetes cluster on your local machine.
 It's likely not recommended to use this for production but that's what I'm going to do because I don't have :moneybag:.